cometbft/knowledge-base/protocols/abci/addressing-1174.md

 the implementation of function $valid(v, bc_{h-1})$ was totally internal to CometBFT.
 Technically, the application's part of $bc_{h-1}$ was not considered by function $valid()$.
-Thus, the application had no direct say on the validity of a block, although it could (and still can) influence it indirectly via the best-effort ABCI call `CheckTx`.
+Thus, the application had no direct say on the validity of a block, although it could (and still can) indirectly influence the contents of blocks via the (best-effort) ABCI call `CheckTx`.

 With the evolution of ABCI to ABCI 1.0 and 2.0, CometBFT's implementation of function $valid(v, bc_{h-1})$ now has two components: